 Canada and the United States generally do not recognize each other’s pardon and expungement policies.
-This means that having a record extension, (expungement) for a Canadian offense will not erase the conviction for the purposes of entering the United States.
-See our page on Prior Criminal Offenses for more discussion on this topic.
-A Canadian pardon may prove useful as evidence of rehabilitation in a U.S. Waiver Request but that is all.
+This means that having a record extension (expungement), for a Canadian offense will not erase the conviction for the purposes of entering the United States.
+If you have not already read it, see our page on Prior Criminal Offenses for more discussion on this topic.
+A Canadian pardon may prove useful as evidence of rehabilitation in a U.S. Waiver Request, but that is all.

 The United States also treats a Conditional Discharge as a conviction.
 Even withdrawn charges remain in the law enforcement database, and may lead to problems at the border.
 This means that any person who has had a charge withdrawn should be prepared to produce proof of the withdrawal when they attempt to enter the United State